 I started playing Aussie Rules when I was about six, but obviously that was just juniors.
 I was quite young, I wasn’t professional at all.
 I’ve always loved it.
 My dad played and my mom was really into her sports as well so I grew up around sporting.
-When I got diagnosed when I was eight, the first thing I said to my parents and sort of said to myself as well was, ‘I never want diabetes to stop me from doing anything.’
+When I got diagnosed when I was 8, the first thing I said to my parents and sort of said to myself as well was, ‘I never want diabetes to stop me from doing anything.’
 I think footy was the first thing in that.
 That’s something I feel like could have been potentially hindered or taken away from me because of my diabetes but I’ve never let it.
 Since then, nothing’s really changed.
 I still have to manage it really, really closely.
-There are not many other people who play professional Aussie Rules with Type 1 diabetes so that’s a bit of a challenge at times.
+There are not many other people who play professional Aussie Rules with type 1 diabetes so that’s a bit of a challenge at times.
 But I can’t really remember playing without it.

 Tell me about that transition, when you first started playing Aussie Rules with Type 1.
 How did you manage your diabetes?